-I have been committed to undergraduate and postgraduate nutrition education for over 15years, joining the University of Surrey in 2006.
-As programme director for BSc and MSc Nutrition, I am heavily involved in the management and delivery of nutrition education at Surrey.
+I have been committed to undergraduate and postgraduate nutrition education for over 15 years, joining the University of Surrey in 2006.
+As programme leader for BSc and MSc Nutrition, I am heavily involved in the management and delivery of nutrition education at Surrey.

-In 2005, I started a private nutrition consultancy (NutrifficTM) undertaking one-to-one nutritional consultations, as well as commissioned lectures and workshops.
-I was employed as nutrition consultant for a commercial weight management company (EurodietTM) from 2006 until 2007, and continue to develop external links and collaborations whilst fulfilling a full-time role at Surrey.
+In 2005, I started a private nutrition consultancy (NutrifficTM), working with companies as a nutrition consultant, undertaking one-to-one nutritional consultations, as well as commissioned lectures and workshops.
+I am currently nutrition consultant for Form (Formnutrition.co.uk) and previously with a commercial weight management company (EurodietTM).
+I continue to develop external links and collaborations whilst fulfilling a full-time role at Surrey.

 Other areas of interest include the measurement of body composition, metabolic rate and energy expenditure, particularly in relation to obesity and weight loss.
 I am currently interested in the interaction of nutrition and exercise training on energy metabolism for application to weight loss/maintenance.
 For example: